Sourdough: Types of bread

 There are many breads that use techniques similar to that used in the making of sourdough bread.
 Danish rugbrød (rye bread) is a dense, dark bread best known from its use in the Danish smørrebrød (open-faced sandwiches).
 The Mexican birote salado started out in the city of Guadalajara as a short French baguette that replaces the yeast with a sourdough fermentation process, yielding a bread that is crunchy outside but soft and savory inside.
 Amish friendship bread uses a sourdough starter that includes sugar and milk.
 It is also leavened with baking powder and baking soda.
 An Amish sourdough is fed with sugar and potato flakes every 3–5 days.
 German pumpernickel is traditionally made from a sourdough starter, although modern pumpernickel loaves often use commercial yeasts, sometimes spiked with citric acid or lactic acid to inactivate the amylases in the rye flour.
 Flemish desem bread (the word means 'starter') is a whole-wheat sourdough.
-In Azerbaijan, whole-wheat sourdough flatbreads are traditionally eaten.
+Whole-wheat sourdough flatbreads are traditionally eaten in Azerbaijan.
 In Ethiopia, teff flour is fermented to make injera.
 A similar variant is eaten in Somalia, Djibouti, and Yemen (where it is known as lahoh).
-In India, idlis and dosa are made from a sourdough fermentation of rice and Vigna mungo.
+In India, idlis and dosa are made from a sourdough fermentation of rice and black gram.

 Possible fermentation effects

 Sourdough bread has a relatively low glycemic index compared with other types of bread.
 The activity of cereal enzymes during sourdough fermentation hydrolyses phytates, which improves the absorption of some dietary minerals and vitamins, most of which are found in the bran.

 Sourdough fermentation reduces wheat components that may contribute to non-celiac wheat sensitivity and irritable bowel syndrome.
 Sourdough fermentation and lactic acid bacteria may be useful to improve the quality of gluten-free breads, such as by enhancing texture, aroma, and shelf life.

+A review of the health effects of sourdough published in 2023 concluded that: "...although a broad range of sourdough related health benefits are praised in publications, social media and by bakers, a sound evidence base for measurable effects on health related clinical endpoints has not been established".